yicheng4/collabs-user-study-version/README.md

   $ cd collabs-user-study-version/ckpt3
   $ npm i
   ```
   The file you will work on are the ones in `src/` in each checkpoint folder.
+(If you want to delete the package, see [Clean up](#clean-up-optional))

 ### Implement the collaboration functionality in the template provided.

+When you finish a checkpoint, please let the researcher know.
+If you are planning to start writing code, please describe to the researcher the approach that you’d like to take before you get started.

+You can refer to the [project documentation](https://collabs.readthedocs.io/en/latest/).
+If you have any questions, please feel free to ask the researcher.

+#### Checkpoint1:

 In `async function ()` part, we’ve pointed out the variables where the frontend gets inputs.
 Please follow the comments and update (or fetch) the values in the data structures.

-You can refer to the [project documentation](https://collabs.readthedocs.io/en/latest/).
-If you have any questions, please feel free to ask the researcher.

 While working, you can test the code you have written so far by following the instructions [below](#launch-the-collaborative-website).
 Checking the console would help you to debug.
 When you are updating the data, please update all the non-empty data read from the html form.
 If the form is empty, you can either update the data as an empty string or not change it.

-When you finish a checkpoint, please let the researcher know.
-If you are planning to start writing code, please describe to the researcher the approach that you’d like to take before you get started.

-#### Checkpoint1:
 Fill in the TODOs in the template so that the animal’s `name` (i.e. Alice, Bob) and height (i.e. 5 inches) can be collaboratively edited.
 That way, the animal shelter staff can edit them on different devices!

 At checkpoint1, we only have one animal and we would like the animal shelter staff to be able to update its `name` and `height`.